Ocel0tSec/NTIR_2026/README.md

 **An introductory cloud penetration testing workshop built on Microsoft Entra ID.**

-MergerMayhem simulates a post-merger corporate environment where two companies — Ocelot Security and Revolver Industries — have consolidated into a single Entra ID tenant.
-Misconfigurations introduced during the IT migration create an exploitable attack path that students follow from initial reconnaissance through lateral movement and data exfiltration.
+MergerMayhem simulates a post-merger corporate environment where two companies (Ocelot Security and Revolver Industries) have consolidated into a single Entra ID tenant.
+The executives at Revolver want to ensure that the migration was done in a secure manner and so we were hired as an outside contractor to perform a penetration test.
+Our goal is to attack the company just like the badguys would.
+Our first job is going to gain access.
+If we are unable to gain acceess to the clout tenant we will be given credentials to perfrom an "assumed breach" assesment.
+Misconfigurations introduced during the IT migration create an exploitable attack path that participants will follow from initial reconnaissance through lateral movement and data exfiltration.

 The workshop is designed for security professionals with little or no cloud pentesting experience.
 No prior Azure or Entra ID knowledge is required.
 All tools used are free and open source, and the lab environment runs entirely on the Entra ID Free tier at zero cost.
+All tasks can be performed multiple ways, you are not restrained to the tools listed here, they are simply provided as a resource.
+Additionally everything in this lab can be done with just your web browser if you are uncomftorble or unfamiliar with the tools.
+Follow along, ask questions, and have fun!

 **Duration:** 45 minutes
 **OSINT Target:** [https://ocelotsecurity.com/ntir-workshop/](https://ocelotsecurity.com/ntir-workshop/)